 BY ELLIOT STEPHEN COHEN

 Three huge ’60s acts came together to share a post-July-4th celebration.
 It’s easy to be cynical about the Beach Boys.
-A lot of the good vibes created by last year’s 50th anniversary reunion tour (with original members Brian Wilson, Al Jardine and David Marks) came to an abrupt end when the band revered to its previous lineup fronted by Mike Love, who owns the Beach Boys' name, and long-time keyboardist Bruce Johnston.
+A lot of the good vibes created by last year’s 50th anniversary reunion tour (with original members Brian Wilson, Al Jardine and David Marks) came to an abrupt end after some 70 well-received shows.
+The band split into two factions: Mike Love, a principle owner of The Beach Boys' name, continued performing with long-time Beach Boy singer and keyboardist Bruce Johnston and various back-up musicians, with Wilson, Jardine and Marks going out on their own tour.

 However, with guitarist Marks returning for the night and Jeff Foskett (who worked with Brian Wilson for many years) back in the band, as well as actor John Stamos, as special guest on vocals, drums and guitar, the show was not as predictable as might have been expected.